-Q: Why aren’t there initiatives in the Strategic Plan for current Sustainable Educational Business Units (SEBUs) like Flagship or DE?
+Q: Why aren’t there initiatives in the Strategic Plan for current Sustainable Educational Business Units (SEBUs) like Hybrid Learning or DE?

 A: The Strategic Plan is designed to identify new audiences and modality-agnostic programming.
 New initiatives should expand our footprint in the realization of our mission.
 The Tools for Planning and Strategic Implementation help us identify whether an initiative fits in an existing or new SEBU according to what will best accommodate the audience’s uniqueness.
 Each SEBU will manage a plan to support the important efforts already in operation.
 Current SEBUs will continue to be properly funded and supported.

-Q: Where do I go if I have an idea for an established Sustainable Educational Business Units (SEBU), like the Flagship or DE?
+Q: Where do I go if I have an idea for an established Sustainable Educational Business Units (SEBU), like the Hybrid Learning or DE?

 A: Each SEBU will manage a process to obtain new ideas to better serve existing audiences so as to ensure improvement and continued success of current SEBUs.
 Please share ideas with the head of the SEBU during designated requests for feedback.